InfinitePeripherals/QWedge-Android/docs/index.md

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/IntentOutputMode.png)

 ### Intent Output Mode
-This mode enabled Q Wedge's Barcode Service to broadcast the scanned barcode, and captured image to any apps that registered for the custom intent actions.
+This mode enabled QWedge's Barcode Service to broadcast the scanned barcode, and captured image to any apps that registered for the custom intent actions.
 Tap on "Tap for Intent Details" to see a list of the available intents that can be registered in your app.

 The default intents for receiver are as follow:
 - Intent Action: `com.ipc.qwedge.intent.ACTION`